 WHM Trigger Point Certifications

-There is a severe global dearth of Trigger Point practitioners who have extensive knowledge along with a comprehensive applied implementation of this therapy; we continue to work toward correcting this shortage.
+However, there is a severe global dearth of Trigger Point practitioners who have extensive knowledge along with a comprehensive applied implementation of this therapy; we continue to work toward correcting this critical shortage.

 Trigger Point Basics **NEW COURSE**